JHS-Sujel/Complete-laravel-8-CRUD/README.md

 - Clone the repository with git clone. https://github.com/JHS-Sujel/Complete-laravel-8-CRUD
 - cd laravel8CRUD-master
 - Run composer install or update
 - Add your database config in the .env file
+- Create a new database in your localhost
-- Run php artisan migrate
+- Table create: Run php artisan migrate
-- Run php artisan db:seed  --seed__ (it has some seeded data for your testing)
+- Create default user for system with: php artisan db:seed.    --seed__ (it has some seeded data for your testing)
 - Run php artisan key:generate
 - Run php artisan config:clear
 - php artisan serve (if the server opens up, http://127.0.0.1:8000,  then we are good to go)